solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 To start using notebooks for your own experimentation and model training, you can quickly get up and running by using Jupyter notebooks in the hosted Microsoft [Azure Notebooks](https://notebooks.azure.com/) environment.
 Azure Notebooks provides a globally available environment for running Jupyter notebooks within your own projects that you can share with others.
 A project in Azure Notebooks is essentially a configuration of the underlying Linux virtual machine in which Jupyter notebooks run, along with a file folder and descriptive metadata.
 You can choose to run your notebooks on a free compute tier, or on an Azure virtual machine, such as an Azure Data Science Virtual Machine (DSVM) using the [Data Science Virtual Machine for Linux (Ubuntu) image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro).

-Azure Notebooks comes pre-configured with the necessary environment to work with [Azure Machine Learning service](https://docs.microsoft.com/en-us/azure/machine-learning/service/).
-There are two Azure ML-related projects you can use to quickly get started in Azure Notebooks.
-We will walk you through two options for cloning a project into your Azure Notebooks account so you can start experimenting with both projects.
+Azure Notebooks is ready to work with [Azure Machine Learning service](https://docs.microsoft.com/en-us/azure/machine-learning/service/), thanks to its pre-configured environment.
+There are two Azure ML-related projects you can use to get started in Azure Notebooks quickly.
+Below, we walk you through two options for cloning a project into your Azure Notebooks account so you can start experimenting with both projects.

 #### Option 1: Clone an existing project with the Clone button